-Where you have invested in more than one Fund, you can instruct us to maintain a stated proportion invested between those Funds.
-You must notify us in writing using our approved form which is available from our website nzbritannia.co.nz/integral-master-trust/forms-and-documents/.
+Where you have invested in one or more Funds, you can instruct us to maintain a stated proportion (Investment Profile) invested between those Funds.
+You must notify us in writing using our approved form which is available from our website nzbritannia.co.nz/existing-investors/integral-master-trust-documents/.